 Visit Point Iroquois Lighthouse

-Just a short 15 minute drive from Brimley, this historic lighthouse is worth the stop.
+Just a short 15-minute drive from Brimley, this historic lighthouse is worth the stop.
 The lighthouse was placed on the National Register of Historic back in 1975.
-Its name meaning “Place of Iroquois Bones” derived from a battle fought back in 1662 by local Native Americans of the Chippewa and Iroquois.
+Its name meaning “Place of Iroquois Bones” is derived from a battle fought back in 1662 by local Native Americans of the Chippewa and Iroquois.
 The lighthouse was closed for the season so we couldn’t climb the tower but we were able to explore the grounds.